Business As It Should Be – First Thoughts

 My friend and I have worked for companies that use ineffective, and in some cases – downright bizarre means to accomplish their business objectives.
 My friend is interested in identifying and implementing strategies that will make his business a model of how business should be done.

 One thing that we’ve identified as a key element is the way in which we view one another.
 In the examples above, Steve saw his employees almost as peers.
-He valued their input, trusted them to make good decisions, invested in their training, allowed them to take reasonable risks and backed them up when trouble came.
+He valued their input, trusted them to make good decisions, invested in their training, allowed them to take reasonable risks, and backed them up when trouble came.
 When you treat people this way, it allows them the freedom to take risks.

 Achieving our fullest potential as human beings requires us to take risks.
 It is only when we operate in unconventional ways and in previously untried modes of thinking that growth can occur.
 Thinking and operating outside the box is risky.
 Most people won’t take risks if they believe they’ll be punished for failure.
 If you want to encourage people to achieve their fullest potential you must create an environment where they feel safe taking risks.
 Many companies create an environment where failure due to taking risks is met with punishment.
-These companies place a kind of glass-ceiling over their employees which limits their growth.
+These companies place a kind of glass ceiling over their employees which limits their growth.

 Another key is understanding why we’re in business in the first place.
-Just as divine healing is not primarily about making diseases go away, operating a business is not primarily about make money.
+Just as divine healing is not primarily about making diseases go away, operating a business is not primarily about making money.
 Divine healing is primarily about introducing people to God and revealing His ways to them.
 Similarly, business is primarily about connecting people and providing a means for them to work in unison to further God’s greater plans for mankind.
-Much of what God wants to do involves the redemption of people’s lives from despair, depression, rejection and failure.
+Much of what God wants to do involves the redemption of people’s lives from despair, depression, rejection, and failure.
 We must keep in mind that our business provides a platform where He can redeem them back into a life of purpose.

 These are my first thoughts on how business can be done better.
 In future articles, we’ll explore these ideas in more depth.